Nirajaryal1/BAgentAi/README.md

 - If you prefer Artifact Registry instead of `gcr.io`, update the workflow image name and push commands accordingly.
 - If you'd like, I can add a second workflow to deploy preview branches to per-PR Cloud Run services (create-on-demand) — say the word and I will scaffold it.

+## Firebase Hosting preview (using `FIREBASE_TOKEN`)

+If you prefer Firebase Hosting preview channels (you mentioned you already added `FIREBASE_TOKEN`), I added a GitHub Actions workflow `.github/workflows/firebase-preview.yml` that tries to:

+- run `npm run build`,
+- run `npx next export` to produce a static `out/` folder, and
+- deploy `out/` to a Firebase Hosting preview channel using `firebase hosting:channel:deploy`.

+Important notes:
+- This workflow requires a `FIREBASE_PROJECT` repository secret (your Firebase project id) in addition to the `FIREBASE_TOKEN` you already added.
+- `next export` only works for statically-exportable Next.js apps.
+If your app uses App Router SSR or server-only features, `next export` will fail and the workflow will abort.
+- If your app cannot be statically exported, use the Cloud Run workflow above (it requires a GCP service account key).
+I can help create that key and add the required repo secrets.

+Set these GitHub Actions secrets:
+- `FIREBASE_TOKEN` — your Firebase CI token (you have this set)
+- `FIREBASE_PROJECT` — your Firebase project id

+Trigger the workflow by pushing to `main` or by opening a PR — on success the Actions logs will show the preview URL (and Firebase Hosting will list the channel URL).

+If you want, I can:
+- Detect App Router SSR usage and instead wire the repo to deploy the Docker image to Cloud Run from GitHub Actions (I will need GCP service account JSON), or
+- Add per-PR Cloud Run preview deployments (each PR gets an isolated Cloud Run service) — requires GCP credentials.

 ---

 ## Reintroducing Payments (Optional)